 SEG rateAnnual export income

-12p (Octopus Outgoing Fixed)£240
+12p (Octopus Outgoing Fixed and most bundled tariffs)£240

 20p effective (Agile + Predbat)£400